 Random Website Production Tips courtesy of Arthur Smith

-- Decimal numbering navigation trees on wireframes/screen comps has been helpful.
+- Number wireframes: Decimal numbering navigation trees on wireframes/screen comps has been helpful.
 (That is, assigning a number to each path (Home page =1, a sub-page like “about us” = 1.1 etc.) although as complicated hierarchies become less prevalent on sites, may not be as important.

-- Rally around a fixed external event to shape client schedules and expectations (even if it’s a sort of made up event).
+- Milestones: Rally around a fixed external event to shape client schedules and expectations (even if it’s a sort of made up event).
 It’s best if there is a plausible date to tie production milestones to, but even if not, designate one based on something on the calendar.
 For instance, end of a semester for an academic client, annual meeting for a non-profit, etc. Some public version of a deliverable should be tied to this., “e.g., we will focus group the alpha at the next regional meeting.”
 What’s key is that be such a date be front of mind for client and feasible for you.
 End of contract dates don’t necessarily work this way.
-For one thing, they can be amended, but dates of public meetings usually cannot.
+For one thing, they can be amended, but dates of public meetings cannot.
 If you have to keep looking up a date to see when something major is due, it’s a bad sign.

-- Also, if you are careful, you can get a jump on cleaning up the copy, and sort out images, rights etc., in this Keynote stage, not just resolve the content strategy problems.
+- Start early on copy and other content: Also, if you are careful, you can get a jump on cleaning up the copy, and sort out images, rights etc., in this Keynote stage, not just resolve the content strategy problems.
 Interestingly enough, now that I work mostly in WordPress, I still find that this Keynote workflow helps.
 WordPress sort of tempts you to think you can do iterative content development if you have chosen the right theme etc. This hasn’t worked for me: it’s a publishing content management approach (presentation and content wrangling) it’s not a content creation tool, at least for anything editorially intensive.
 I think there still really isn’t a good content creation tool—a sort of github for editorial would be part of it, but some 10 year old is probably creating one.
 I know people have had success with iA Writer, and Medium is making a big splash, although I’m not sure that it is designed to work inside other workflows.